The Country Education Partnership is a not for profit organisation that supports the provision of education within rural and remote communities.

 Desire has always been to work for and on behalf of all rural and remote education communities to ensure that learners within these communities have access to the highest quality of education provision from 0-18+ years across government and non-government education organisations.

-As a result CEP plays a unique role as an independent entity within the education industry.
+As a result Country Education Partnership plays a unique role as an independent entity within the education industry.

 It also believes that working collaboratively through locally developed flexible partnerships, is the best approach to providing quality learning within these communities.